-Check out how your local business might be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
-We can maximize your California Employee Retention Tax Incentive with a quick application process that will take only 15 minutes of your time.
+See how your small business might be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can take full advantage of your California Employee Retention Tax Incentive with a quick application process that will take only 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Santa Rosa organizations can secure for the wages paid to employees in the middle of COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Santa Rosa local businesses can attain for the wages paid to employees in the middle of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.